Start Simple Admit

 • Arrive promptly at the time instructed during your pre-op phone call.
 This will allow adequate time for all necessary admission procedures.

-• Please bring your insurance ID cards, photo ID, and any necessary method or payment.
+• Please bring your insurance ID cards, photo ID, and any necessary method of payment.
 If special financial arrangements are necessary, please call the Oregon Surgical Institute prior to admission.
+You must have a legal identification card and insurance card to complete the registration process prior to surgery, unless you have already uploaded it via One Medical Passport.
+For pediatric patients, the parent must provide legal identification.

 • Our receptionist will review several forms which require your signatures.